top of page

 The Chicano Humanities and Art Council (CHAC) and the Women's Caucus for Art Colorado (WCACO) celebrate International Women’s Month, March 2026, with a joint exhibition on what women carry to reveal the invisible: the emotional, societal and ancestral treasures she carries every day.

-• The theme is a metaphor for artists to reveal something personal about themselves.
+• The theme is a metaphor for women artists to reveal something personal about themselves.

 • Artists may decide to represent an actual image of a purse they carry - what does it represent about their personality, culture, or background?